 1. Gigabyte Z390 Aorus Ultra

 Chipset: Z390 | Memory: (4) DIMM, 64GB, DDR4-4266 | PCIe slots: x16, x16 (x8), x16 (x4), (3) x1 | Video ports: HDMI | USB ports: (10) rear IO, (7) internal | Storage: (3) M.2, (6) SATA | Network: Ethernet, 1733Mbps 802.11ac | Lighting: Heatsink and DIMM slots RGB, (2) RGBW headers

-Gigabyte isn’t as flashy as the other top tier motherboard makers, but they’ve managed to accumulate plenty of recommendations of late.
+Gigabyte isn’t as flashy as the other top tier motherboard makers, but it has managed to accumulate plenty of recommendations of late.
 Combined with a consistently lower cost, that makes Gigabyte's Z390 Aorus Ultra a bit of a winner.
 We've liked the Aorus branded motherboards starting with Skylake in 2016, and its Ryzen boards have been excellent all-around picks, but this is the best we've tested.

 2. ASUS ROG Maximus XI Hero Wi-Fi